Skiing in Italy: Matterhorn Valley of Cervinia

 During your stay you may wish to go on a sunny day trip to Zermatt, Switzerland, which is possible if you invest in a one day supplement to the local lift pass.
 Ski down the The Odul Gletscher to Trockener Steg or return to Cervinia on the 8km classic Ventina run.

 Where to stay in Cervinia

-Five start accommodation, The Hotel Hermitage is located at the foot of the Matterhorn, 6,221 meters above sea level, and offers a free shuttle to the ski lifts.
+Five-star accommodation: The Hotel Hermitage is located at the foot of the Matterhorn, 6,221 meters above sea level, and offers a free shuttle to the ski lifts.
 The Hermitage suites offer private balconies with panoramic views of Mount Cervino’s southern slope.
 Rooms come in a variety of sizes and include satellite TV, DVD players, and independent air conditioning.
 There’s a spa with an indoor heated pool and La Prairie face and body treatments.
-La Chandelle, the Hermitage’s restaurant, serves traditional Aosta Valley cusine.
+La Chandelle, the restaurant at the Hermitage serves traditional Aosta Valley cuisine.

-Budget friendly apartments and holiday residences are also available in the area.
-Local, private owners are helpful for finding nice restaurants, wine bars and secret slopes and hiking trails.
+Budget-friendly apartments and holiday residences are also available in the area.
+Local, private owners are helpful for finding nice restaurants, wine bars, secret slopes, and hiking trails.

 What else to do in Cervinia

 When you are not on the slopes the resort also has many lively bars, cafes and shops to cater for all your needs on your luxury ski holidays to Cervinia.
 In the summer months, hiking, mountain biking, picnics, rock climbing golf and tennis are popular.

 Breuil-Cervinia the historical center main street Via Carrel is full of shops and restaurants at the foot of the Matterhorn. and is especially picturesque during the winter when the holiday lights twinkle and stars shine in the clear mountain sky.